 Forms Rendering

 The appearance of forms can be very diverse.
-In practice, we can encounter two extremes.
-On one hand, there is a need to render
+In practice, we may encounter two extremes.
+On one hand, there is the need to

-a series of forms in an application that are visually similar to each other, and we appreciate the easy rendering without a
+render numerous forms in an application that are visually identical, and we appreciate the easy rendering without a template using

 .
-This is usually the case with administrative interfaces.
+This is typically the case with administrative interfaces.

-On the other hand, there are various forms where each one is unique.
-Their appearance is best described using HTML language in the template.
-And of course, in addition to both mentioned extremes, we will encounter many forms that fall somewhere in between.
+On the other hand, there are diverse forms where each one is unique.
+Their appearance is best described using HTML in the form template.
+And of course, besides these two extremes, we encounter many forms that fall somewhere in between.

 Rendering With Latte

-The Latte templating system fundamentally facilitates the rendering of forms and their elements.
-First, we'll show how to render forms manually, element by element, to gain full control over the code.
-Later we will show how to automate such rendering.
+The Latte templating system significantly simplifies the rendering of forms and their elements.
+First, we'll demonstrate how to render forms manually, element by element, to gain full control over the code.
+Later, we will show how such rendering can be automated.

-You can have the proposal of a Latte template for the form generated using the method
+You can generate the Latte template for the form using the

 Nette\Forms\Blueprint::latte($form)

-, which will output it to the browser page.
-Then, you simply need to select the
+method, which outputs it to the browser page.
+Then, simply click to select the

 {control}

-The easiest way to render a form is to write in a template:
+The simplest way to render a form is to write in the template:

 {control signInForm}

-The look of the rendered form can be changed by configuring Renderer and individual controls.
+The appearance of the rendered form can be influenced by configuring the Renderer and individual controls.

 n:name

-It is extremely easy to link the form definition in PHP code with HTML code.
+Linking the form definition in PHP code with HTML code is extremely easy.
 Just add the n:name

 attributes.